Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson7-management.md

 For example: ​

-Make sure your important anniversaries, and celebrations are on your calendar – and not so cryptically that you have no idea what you meant later.
+Make sure your important anniversaries and celebrations are on your calendar – and not so cryptically that you have no idea what you meant later.
 Either request leave at the point you put it on the calendar, if you want to take leave, or note on the calendar that you have not yet requested/notified leave.  ​

 Do you have hobbies that have regular events?
 I play with the Society for Creative Anachronism (the Middle Ages as it should have been), and there are weekly crafting nights, monthly council meetings, and really events somewhere any weekend of the year, if you want to go.
 I focus on just a few of those, but do make sure I know when they are going to be. ​